 Mike Kelley, Let’s Talk, 1987, glued felt, 240 x 149.8cm

-Feral Fabric is a platform for highlighting the history of radical textile production in art, activism, and countercultural movements.
-We bring forward ideas, conversations, work-shops, and classes that combine our interests in textiles, contemporary art, and personal and cultural transformation.
+Feral Fabric is the collaborative project of artists Paulina Berczynski and Amanda Walters.
+We bring forward ideas, conversations, and workshops that combine our interests in textiles, contemporary art, and personal and cultural transformation.
+Since 2018 we have published Feral Fabric Journal, an online periodic journal that highlights radical textile production in art, activism, and countercultural movements.